export GEMINI_API_KEY='your-api-key'

 Works with common text formats like .txt, .vtt, .md:

-gem("How many subtitle entries are in this file?", "_test_files/sample.vtt")
+gem("How many subtitle entries are in this file?", "_test_files/sample.vtt")'There are **2** subtitle entries in this VTT file.'

 Change Model